pavan4557/database-schema-design-task7/README.md

 📖 Interview Questions & Answers
 Question	Answer
-What is a view?
+1️⃣ What is a view?

-A virtual table based on a SQL query.
+A virtual table based on a SQL query
+Example:

+CREATE VIEW recent_books AS
+SELECT * FROM Book WHERE published_year > 2000;

-Can we update data through a view?
+2️⃣ Can we update data through a view?

-Yes, if it’s a simple single-table view without aggregation.
+Yes, only for simple single-table views without aggregation

-What is a materialized view?
+3️⃣ What is a materialized view?

-A view where query results are stored physically for faster access.
+A view where results are stored physically for faster access

-Difference between view and table?
+4️⃣ Difference between view and table?

-Table stores data; view stores query only.
+Feature	Table	View
+Storage	Physical	Query only
+Updates	Always possible	Only simple views
+Security	Full	Restrict columns/rows

-How to drop a view?
+5️⃣ How to drop a view?

 DROP VIEW view_name;

-Why use views?
+6️⃣ Why use views?

-For abstraction, security, and reuse of queries.
+Simplify complex queries

+Reuse SQL logic

+Restrict access to sensitive data

-Can we create indexed views?
+7️⃣ Can we create indexed views?

-Only in some databases like SQL Server.
+Only in some databases (SQL Server)

+MySQL & SQLite do not support indexed views

-How to secure data using views?
+8️⃣ How to secure data using views?

-Grant access to view only, restrict columns/rows.
+Grant access to view only

+Restrict columns/rows
+Example:

+GRANT SELECT ON recent_books TO user_name;

-What are limitations of views?
+9️⃣ What are limitations of views?

-Cannot update multi-table/aggregate views; no physical storage; performance overhead.
+Cannot update multi-table or aggregate views

+No physical storage (except materialized views)

+Some performance overhead

-How does WITH CHECK OPTION work?
+🔟 How does WITH CHECK OPTION work?

-Ensures updates/inserts via view meet the view’s conditions.
+Ensures INSERT/UPDATE via view meets the view’s conditions
+Example:

+CREATE VIEW recent_books AS
+SELECT * FROM Book
+WHERE published_year > 2000
+WITH CHECK OPTION;

 📑 Key Concepts